Corporation Tax: computation of income: dividends and other distributions received

 - which is resident in the UK, and

-- which does not receive the income on behalf of, or in trust for another person.
+- which does not receive the income on behalf of, or in trust for, another person.

-A franked payment is the sum of:
+A franked payment was the sum of:

 - the amount or value of a qualifying distribution,